 - Surplus cash available for partnership distribution, less

 - Any outstanding:

-- i.
-Credit adjusters
+- Credit adjusters

-- ii.
-Asset managementfees
+- Asset managementfees

-- iii.
-Operating reserve account replenishment
+- Operating reserve account replenishment

-- iv.
-Approved limited partnerloans
+- Approved limited partnerloans

-- v.
-Deferred developerfees
+- Deferred developerfees

-- vi.
-Approved supplemental replacement reserve deposits
+- Approved supplemental replacement reserve deposits

 Projects shall submit, on an annual basis, either HUD Form 93489 (HUD Computation of Surplus Cash), or the City's form, with the project audit.
-The City will invoice the project, allowing for repayment to occur up to the end of the current calendary ear when HUD financing is involved and general HUD distribution guidelines.
+The City will invoice the project, allowing for repayment to occur up to the end of the current calendar year when HUD financing is involved and general HUD distribution guidelines.
 Otherwise, the surplus cash payment will be due within 45 days of the invoice postmark.
 Late payments will be assessed a 5% late charge.
 The loan will be in default if payments are more than 75 days late.
 The default interest rate shall be 500 basis points (5%) over the note interest rate.